0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 An owner of an Organization Account has percan set up an [Issuer](../issuer/apis.md) and will soon be able to set up a Verifier.
 It is mandatory to create an Organization Account in order to perform any further action such as Creating Schemas or Issuing Claims.
 It updates the `Bearer Token`

+=> Org/Refresh

+R: Because when you create an Issuer, your account management should refresh the token in order to get the organization id.

 ## 2. Setup an Issuer

 Before start Issuing Claims, it is necessary to setup an Issuer.
 To setup an issuer it is required to have an Organization Account signed-in.
 Each Organization Account can only manage a single Issuer.
 This Endpoint requires to pass an active `Bearer Token` that can be retrieved after [sign-in](../onboarding-orgs/apis.md#sign-in) to your Organization Account